andrewjknapp/README_Creator/readme.md

 ## Usage<a name="usage"></a>

-Git, Javascript, NodeJs
+Javascript, NodeJs

 ## License<a name=license></a>

-This project can be used under the undefined License.
+This project can be used under the APACHE 2.0 License.

 ## Contributors<a name=contributors></a>